Pulsar Core Rxq30v Review: A Thermal Rifle Scope

 Image Quality

 The display is 640 x 480.
 This means you won’t be able to see a picture at a higher resolution than this.
 Frankly speaking, you don’t need to.
 The images will be in 50hz.
 50hz refresh rate is quite smooth and not blurry to the eyes at all.
-I know you will say my phone has a 120hz display, why does my scope have 50hz?
+I know you will say my phone has a 120hz display, but why does my scope have 50hz?

 Look at your phone, how big is that?
 What’s the resolution of that display?
 Do you seriously think Pulsar should use a QHD Super AMOLED display on this scope?
 That would make this the most expensive scope in the market.